Generate Adobe Sign Text Tags for Microsoft Word

 As far as I can tell, text tagging support will continue for these options.

-Alert: Adobe Acrobat Sign raw text tags also no longer work in the "New" experience of the app.
-For now, you can switch your app back to the "Classic" experience, and the text tags will work IF you have exported your Word file to PDF -- since the Word file type is also no longer compatible with the Classic experience.
+Alert: Adobe Acrobat Sign raw text tags also no longer work in the "New" experience of the software.
+For now, you can switch Adobe Acrobat Pro back to the "Classic" experience, and the text tags will work IF you have exported your Word file to PDF -- the Word file type is also no longer compatible with the Classic experience.

-The Classic experience is being discontinued in March 2026.
-After that, you will still have text tag support online (see Online section, above), and tagged InDesign/Acroform support (as far as I can tell).
-To swich to the Classic experience in Adobe Acrobat Pro:
+The Classic experience will be discontinued March 2026.
+After that, you will still have text tag support online (see Adobe Acrobat Online section, above), and tagged InDesign/Acroform support (as far as I can tell).
+To switch to the Classic experience in Adobe Acrobat Pro:

 1. Open Acrobat Pro.